-from time to time I amuse myself by writing little pieces of obfuscated code. it's probably not worthy of competition in an obfuscated code contest, but it's still fun. since they're all pretty small pieces of code, i've just pasted them right into this page.
+from time to time I amuse myself by writing little pieces of obfuscated code. it's not worthy of competition in an obfuscated code contest, but it's still fun. since they're all pretty small pieces of code, i've just pasted them right into this page.
 I encourage you to try to figure out what they do without reading my comments on them (which of course preceed them) or compiling them.
 But only if you enjoy torturing yourself in that manner.

 a signature piece